-As google described CPM is the amount you pay on an advertising platform per thousand times people see your ad.
+As google describes, CPM is the amount you pay on an advertising platform per thousand views for your ad.

-Cost Per Thousand Impressions, better known as CPM in the online marketing world, means literally translated "Cost per thousand".
+Cost Per Thousand Impressions, better known as CPM in the online marketing world, literally means "Cost per thousand".
 The thousand refers to the number of impressions.
 CPM is therefore the cost per thousand views.

-The biggest advantage of CPM is that a publisher (the person who places the advertisement on his site) has a very clear insight into the income (or expenses).
-You simply see how many times the webpage on which the banner is displayed on an advertisement has been visited and you also immediately know how many times the advertisement has been displayed.
+The biggest advantage of CPM is that a publisher (the person who places the advertisement on their site) has a very clear insight into the income (or expenses).
+You get to see how many times the webpage on which the banner is displayed on an advertisement has been visited and you also immediately know how many times the advertisement has been displayed.

-To increase the income of CPM you therefore have 2 options.
+Therefore, to increase income through CPM you have 2 options.
 On the one hand you can add more valuable content to your website so that you get multiple impressions of the advertisement.
-Or you negotiate for a higher payout per 1000 impressions.
-Our opinion?
+On the other, you can negotiate for a higher payout per 1000 impressions.
+Want our opinion?
 Go for both and achieve maximum results.

-If you are an advertiser, you are therefore going to create a banner or advertisement and look for relevant sites that want to show your advertisement.
+If you are an advertiser, you are going to create a banner or advertisement and look for relevant sites that want to display your advertisement.
 However, make sure that you properly negotiate the placement of your ad.
-It does not mean that the page has been viewed 10,000, that your ad has been viewed 10,000 times.
+It does not necessarily mean that if the page has been viewed 10,000 time, your ad has been viewed equally as many times.

 You should actually view it as a piece of digital estate.
-And just like in the real estate world, only one thing is important, location, location and location.
-If your banner is at the bottom of a page, the chance is much smaller that it will be seen every time.
-It is logical that you will pay less CPM than with a position at the top of the page.
-So agree well in advance where your advertisement will be and what you pay for it.
+And just like in the real estate world, only one thing is important: location, location and location.
+If your banner is at the bottom of a page, chances of it being seen with every page visit are much smaller.
+It is logical that you will pay less CPM for a bottom placement that with placement at the top of the page.
+So, establish well in advance where your advertisement will be placed and what you will pay for it.

-When it comes time to prepare the invoice, you must of course first calculate the CPM.
+When it is time to prepare the invoice, you must of course first calculate the CPM.
 Fortunately this is not difficult at all.

-We will take as an example that your page has been viewed 370,000 times and that you will receive 3.50 euro CPM.
+As an example, suppose your page has been viewed 370,000 times and that you will receive 3.50 euro per CPM.
 Then the calculation of this is the following:

 370,000 / 1,000 impressions = 370 x 3.5 = 1,295 euros